Easy Card Games for Dementia Patients(2023): Bring Joy to Your Loved Ones

 As the name entitles, all you need to do is slap the jack!
-You and your team play in clockwise order, and when a jack is played, the one who slaps it sooner will own the whole stack of cards underneath it.
+You and your team play in clockwise order, and when a jack is played, the one who hits it sooner will own the whole stack of cards underneath it.
 The winner is the person who collects all the cards.
 Speed is critical in this game.

-The next game is Pinochle, a trick-and-meld game with the winner being the team who wins most tricks.
+The next game is Pinochle, a trick-and-meld game with the winner being the team who wins the most tricks.
 It’s for two to four players.
 It involves exchanging and putting together different combinations of cards, or “melds,” to score points.

 How to Play Pinochle?

 Plays and leads make up each trick.
 The non-dealer leads; following that, the winner of every trick follows.
 Unless the opponent plays a higher trump, the trump lead typically wins the most tricks.
-Other than the suit led, a card led wins unless the opponent plays a higher card of the same suit or a trump.
+Besides the suit led, a card led wins unless the opponent plays a higher card of the same suit or a trump.
 Leaders and opponents may play any card.
 There is no need to follow suit.

 Cribbage is our next game.
 Although this game was initially designed for two people, more people can join the group with slight changes.
 In this game, players follow a deal-play-show pattern and get a score set before starting the game.
-The player who reaches the score sooner will be announced the winner.
+The player who reaches the score sooner will be announced as the winner.